Beyond Content Safety: Real-Time Monitoring for Reasoning Vulnerabilities in Large Language Models: Introduction

 \section{Introduction}

-Large Language Models (LLMs) have demonstrated remarkable proficiency on complex reasoning tasks by generating explicit \emph{chain-of-thought} (CoT) trajectories~\cite{wei2022chain}---step-by-step intermediate reasoning sequences that decompose difficult problems before committing to a final answer.
+Large Language Models (LLMs) have demonstrated remarkable proficiency on complex reasoning tasks by generating explicit \emph{chain-of-thought} (CoT) trajectories~\cite{wei2022chain,wang2023self,yao2023tree,besta2024graph}, which are step-by-step intermediate reasoning sequences that decompose difficult problems before committing to a final answer.
 This paradigm has been further formalized in \emph{Large Reasoning Models} (LRMs) such as OpenAI o1~\cite{OpenAI_o1} and DeepSeek-R1~\cite{DeepSeek-R1}, which internalize extended reasoning chains as a core capability and achieve state-of-the-art performance on mathematical, scientific, and logical benchmarks.
-As these systems are increasingly deployed in high-stakes domains---automated decision support, code generation, scientific discovery---the trustworthiness of their reasoning processes becomes a critical concern.
+As these systems are increasingly deployed in high-stakes domains, including automated decision support, code generation, and scientific discovery, the trustworthiness of their underlying reasoning processes becomes a critical concern.

-The security community has devoted considerable effort to \emph{content safety}: ensuring that model outputs are free from toxicity, bias, privacy leakage, and factual hallucination~\cite{ouyang2022training,bai2022constitutional,inan2023llamaguard}.
-However, this focus on the \emph{output} leaves the \emph{reasoning process itself} largely unprotected.
-We identify a distinct and previously underexplored attack surface: the chain-of-thought trajectory.
-An adversary who can manipulate a model's intermediate reasoning steps---without necessarily altering the surface appearance of the final answer---can induce catastrophic failures that content-safety tools are blind to.

-Two classes of threats exemplify this attack surface.
-First, \emph{reasoning hijacking attacks}~\cite{xiang2024badchain,xu2024preemptive} inject adversarially crafted reasoning steps that redirect the model's inference trajectory toward an attacker-controlled conclusion, corrupting the answer while the output appears superficially coherent.
-Second, \emph{reasoning denial-of-service (DoS) attacks}~\cite{kumar2025overthink,Deadlock} exploit the open-ended nature of extended reasoning by inducing the model to generate non-terminating or excessively redundant chains, exhausting computational resources and inflating inference costs.
-Beyond adversarial threats, models also exhibit \emph{intrinsic reasoning vulnerabilities}---logical fallacies, arithmetic errors, and goal drift---that arise without any external manipulation and can compound into catastrophic decision errors on high-complexity tasks.
+Despite their advanced capabilities, the reasoning processes of LLMs remain highly vulnerable to both adversarial manipulation and inherent flaws.
+Specifically, models face targeted \emph{reasoning attacks} that can be broadly categorized into two types.
+First, \emph{reasoning hijacking attacks} \cite{xiang2024badchain,xu2024preemptive,zhao2025shadowcot} inject adversarially crafted steps that redirect the inference trajectory toward an attacker-controlled conclusion, corrupting the final answer while maintaining superficial coherence.
+Second, \emph{reasoning denial-of-service (DoS) attacks} \cite{kumar2025overthink,Deadlock,li2025thinktrap} exploit the open-ended nature of extended reasoning by inducing the generation of non-terminating or excessively redundant chains, thereby exhausting computational resources and inflating inference costs.
+Beyond these adversarial threats, models also exhibit \emph{intrinsic reasoning vulnerabilities} \cite{he2025can,ashury2026errormap}, such as logical fallacies, arithmetic errors, and semantic misunderstandings.
+These vulnerabilities can arise without any external manipulation and often compound into catastrophic decision errors on high-complexity tasks.